 - Only one in ten (10%) who use EPD reported that the process is easy and straight forward.

-Demand & use is low
+Demand for EPDs is low

 There is obviously a clear view that EPD will grow in importance but, the confusion that surrounds them and challenges with using them need to be overcome for them to truly reach their potential and be valued as an important and useful tool in the specification process.
 For this reason, we are committed to continuing our work to develop materials and offer guidance to assist with the understanding and use of EPD.